Mission: To Grow the Practice of Knowledge Management

 Blake decided to join Atlantis Systems International, first as a consultant and then later he was promoted to Chief Knowledge Officer and Chief Operating Officer of the parent company, Atlantis Systems Corporation

 “It was a hard decision at the time to leave IKIT, Marlene and Carl were my mentors and friends, and the research work we did was ground breaking, however the one thing that was missing for me was the lack impact we were having on sectors other that Research and Academia.
 I saw knowledge building and knowledge management as the bridge between the world of learning and the world of work.
 Atlantis gave me the opportunity to apply everything I’d learned to the most challenging of circumstances - re-inventing a company.”

-One of this first things Blake did, when he became the Chief Knowledge Officer at Atlantis was to hire Caroline Godbout as the company’s Vice President of Information Technology and Knowledge Management.
+One of the first things Blake did, when he became the Chief Knowledge Officer at Atlantis was to hire Caroline Godbout as the company’s Vice President of Information Technology and Knowledge Management.